 When travelling by coach parents permission is always sought and transport is checked for safety and booked through a reputable company.
 The school has a policy for school visits which is available for inspection in the school office.

-As well as very attractive and extensive playing fields the school is also fortunate enough to have an area of woodland, a conservation and edible garden area, a playground with trim trail and a pond that is accessible under the supervision of trained adults.
+As well as very attractive and extensive playing fields the school is also fortunate enough to have an area of woodland, a conservation and edible garden area and a pond that is accessible under the supervision of trained adults.

 Musical instrument lessons